yoyurec/logseq-awesome-styler/README.md

 ```
 ![Search panel](screenshots/search-panel.gif)
 ### 🎨 Colors palette:
+To set your own look:
-Paste code to your `custom.css` and edit values
+* Paste code to your `custom.css` and edit values
+    * edit in external app!
+Logseq heavy cached
+    * to additionaly update - Refresh (not Re-index) your graph

 ```css
 html[data-theme=light],
 .white-theme,